 New Yorkers looking for the most updated information can text COVID to 692-692 or call the New York State Department of Health’s coronavirus hotline at 1-888-364-3065, visit the Department of Health’s website, or download the NYC Notify app.

-New Yorkers looking for up-to-date information about how COVID-19 affects NYC residents can find comprehensive information below.
-(Last update made 7/19/20)
+New Yorkers looking for up-to-date information about how COVID-19 affects healthcare and social services can find comprehensive information below: